cirocosta/go-monero/README.md

 $ GO111MODULE=on go get github.com/cirocosta/go-monero/cmd/monero
 ```

-or fetching the binary for your distribution - check out the [releases page].
+or fetching the binary for your distribution from the [releases page].
+See
+[INSTALL.md](./INSTALL.md) for details and examples.

 [releases page]: https://github.com/cirocosta/go-monero/releases